pmonnin/YAGO4-LP/README.md

 python src/merge_types.py --entity_types data/types_* --output_entity_types data/entity_types.pkl --output_types data/all_types.pkl
 ```

-Merge batches of types into one dictionary and get all types in a set for query superclasses
+Merge batches of types into one dictionary and get all types in a set to query superclasses

 Output:
 * A pickle file ``entity_types.pkl`` containing a dictionary such that